duerrp/pyexperiment/README.rst

 often too much effort to configure these components, and one ends up rewriting the same setup code over and over again.

-Pyexperiment fixes this by providing a very simple way to jump start a short experiment, adding many features of a full-blown framework.
+Pyexperiment fixes this by providing a simple way to jump start a short experiment.
 Importing pyexperiment will give you:

 -  A basic *command line interface* that allows calling arbitrary functions (and passing arguments) from the command prompt, providing